gaia-os/gaia_network_prototype/README.md

 ## Implementation Notes

 - The prototype uses a simplified model for demonstration purposes
-- The nodes communicate via direct method calls in the standard demo and via HTTP in the web demo
+- The nodes communicate via direct method calls in the standard demo and via HTTP/[ASGI](https://asgi.readthedocs.io/en/latest/) in the web demo
 - The demo uses a simple in-memory registry for node discovery, which would be replaced with a distributed registry in a real implementation
 - The web services implementation uses an object-oriented approach with a base `NodeHandler` class and specialized handler classes for each node type
+- Each node handler is co-located with its node implementation for better code organization
+- The `model_nodes.py` module provides factory functions to create nodes and their handlers

 ## Future Improvements

 This is a simplified prototype.
-A full implementation would include:
+A full implementation will include:

 - A distributed registry for node discovery
+- Use of a higher-level protocol rather than low-level HTTP/ASGI.
+In particular, we see value in adopting [Model Context Protocol](https://github.com/modelcontextprotocol/) and only haven't done so because of the Python MCP SDK's current lack of support for running multiple nodes on the same host
 - Authentication and authorization for node access
-- More sophisticated probabilistic models
+- More sophisticated probabilistic models and inference algorithms
 - A web-based UI for interacting with the network
 - Support for more complex queries and updates
 - Distributed state management
 - Fault tolerance and recovery mechanisms
+- Strategies for reproduction and verification of state posteriors
+- A more complete implementation of the Gaia Ontology
+- Credit assignment for information flow
+- Incentive mechanisms for sharing information
+- Proper distributed networking capabilities

 ## Troubleshooting